 Get started with C

-This guide walks you through the steps to use a sample project, and then explains how to integrate the Pdftools SDK into your application with the C programming language.
+This guide walks you through the steps to use a code example, and then explains how to integrate the Pdftools SDK into your application with the C programming language.

 Getting started with a sample project

-Learn how to use the Pdftools SDK using a C sample project and convert a PDF file to an image.
+Learn how to use the Pdftools SDK using a C code example.
+The Pdf2ImgSimple example converts a PDF file to an image.
+Use similar steps to run any other code example from the sdk-examples-c repository.

 Prerequisites

-This sample project uses GCC toolset 4.8+ and CMake version 3.16 or higher.
+This code example uses GCC toolset 4.8+ and CMake version 3.16 or higher.

 Compile and run the sample